-Jameson Taillon hit hard again; Pirates drop wild Game 1 vs. Tigers
+Call-up Jose Osuna keys Game 2 win as Pirates split doubleheader with Tigers

 Kuhl allowed six hits — including a Leonys Martin two-run homer — and a walk.
 Among 101 pitches, he induced 16 swinging strikes, including at least one on each of the five different pitches he throws, according to Statcast.

+The slider, in particular, was on: Kuhl got seven swinging strikes (and four called strikes) on 25 sliders.

+"It was there for me," Kuhl said.
+"I had to just jeep throwing it – fastball counts, behind in the count, ahead in the count, the slider was the weapon tonight."

-His outing eased the sting of second consecutive poor start from the team's purported ace earlier in the day.
-Taillon had an 0.89 ERA through his first three starts of the season but had an aggregate ERA of 20.25 om Wednesday and in an April 19 loss at Philadelphia.
+Kuhl's outing eased the sting of second consecutive poor start from the team's purported ace earlier in the day.
+Taillon had an 0.89 ERA through his first three starts of the season but had an aggregate ERA of 20.25 on Wednesday and in an April 19 loss at Philadelphia.

 The doubleheader took 7 hours and 42 minutes to complete.
 It featured 34 runs, 55 hits, seven home runs and 19 pitchers (21, if you count twice the two Tigers relievers who worked both games).